quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part03_7._Performance.md

 In contrast, simply increasing the number of subsystems might not have as significant an impact on improving reliability if the reliability within each subsystem is already high due to fewer components in parallel.

-For example, consider a series-parallel system where \( n \) components are added.
+For example, consider a series-parallel system where $n$ components are added.
 If these components are independent and identically distributed (i.i.d.) with Weibull failure laws, adding more of them will reduce the likelihood of all failing simultaneously, thereby increasing the overall reliability.

 ```java
 // Pseudocode for comparing reliability of systems